 Every month you pay to power your home.
 You pay for electricity.
 You pay for heat.
 You pay for water.
-All of those costs add up.
+All those costs add up.

-But you can save money on each of those bills.
+But you can save money on your utility bills.
 How?
 By making your home more energy efficient.

 An efficient home uses the energy you pay for as wisely as possible, with as little waste as possible.
-In an efficient home, the money you spend to power your home will stay in your home-instead of leaking out of it through poor insulation, a wasteful air-conditioning system, or a host of other inefficient reasons.
+In an efficient home, the money you spend to power your home will stay in your home instead of leaking out because of poor insulation, a wasteful air-conditioning system, or other problems.